-Income tax expense represents the sum of the tax currently payable and deferred tax.
+Income tax expense represents the sum of current and deferred tax.

-10.1 Current tax
+9.1 Current tax

-The tax currently payable is based on taxable profit for the year.
-Taxable profit differs from profit as reported in the statement of comprehensive income, because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are neither taxable nor deductible.
+Current tax is determined based on taxable profits for the period.
+Taxable profit may differ from accounting profit as it may exclude, or include, items of income or expense that are taxable or deductible in other periods, and it would further exclude items that are neither taxable nor deductible.
 The Company's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the reporting date.